Jan. 6 panel deepens probe to Trump Cabinet, awaits Thomas

 Other Cabinet members have indicated they may have important details to share.

-Betsy DeVos, the education secretary at the time, previously told USA Today that she raised with Vice President Mike Pence the question whether the Cabinet should consider invoking the 25th Amendment, which would have required the vice president and the majority of the Cabinet to agree that the president could no longer fulfill his duties.
+Betsy DeVos, the education secretary at the time, previously told USA Today that she raised with Vice President Mike Pence the question of whether the Cabinet should consider invoking the 25th Amendment, which would have required the vice president and the majority of the Cabinet to agree that the president could no longer fulfill his duties.

 DeVos, in her resignation letter on Jan.
 7, 2021, blamed Trump for inciting the mob.
 “There is no mistaking the impact your rhetoric had on the situation, and it is the inflection point for me,” she wrote.

 On the same day, Elaine Chao quit as transportation secretary.
-Chao, who is married to Senate GOP leader Mitch McConnell of Kentucky, said the attack had “has deeply troubled me in a way that I simply cannot set aside.”
+Chao, who is married to Senate GOP leader Mitch McConnell of Kentucky, said the attack had “deeply troubled me in a way that I simply cannot set aside.”

 Mike Pompeo, the secretary of state at the time who is considering a 2024 presidential run, and Steven Mnuchin, Trump’s treasury secretary, also were reported to have discussed the possibility of invoking the 25th Amendment, according to Jonathan Karl of ABC News in his book “Betrayal.”